-Visiting the Rosario Islands is a must during a trip to Cartagena!
+Visiting the Rosario Islands is pretty much an absolute must during a trip to Cartagena!

-The crystal clear waters and less crowded beaches make getting out of the city to this Caribbean paradise completely worth it.
+The crystal clear waters and less crowded beaches make getting out of the city to this Caribbean paradise just about an hour’s boat ride away completely worth it.

-Doing a boat day trip or a day pass at a hotel or beach club are great ways to enjoy them.
+Doing a private boat rental, day tour, or a day pass at a hotel or beach club are great ways to enjoy them.

-However, it can be really special to spend the night at one of the Rosario Islands hotels, and even better to spend several nights!
-Rather that is best for you depends a bit on a few factors though.
+However, it can be really special to spend the night at one of the best Rosario Islands hotels, and even better to spend several nights!

 *Disclosure: This post contains affiliate links.
 I am a member of Amazon Associates, LLC and other affiliate programs and earn from qualifying purchases made after clicking those links.
 There is never any additional cost to you.
 To learn more please consult our Disclosure Policy.

 - Quick Tips

 - 11 Best Hotels in the Rosario Islands